Velimir Radman

 Velimir Radman (born 28 May 1983 in Banja Luka) is a Croatian football goalkeeper, who last played for NK Lošinj, a club based in Lošinj which competes in 4th Croatian league.

 Club career

 He played for NK Rijeka from 2002 to 2010, with a one-year loan spell to NK Opatija during the 2002–03 season.
-On 14 July 2010 he signed for Greek Superleague side Panserraikos.
+On 14 July 2010 he signed for Super League Greece side Panserraikos.

 On 6 June 2011 and after his good performances with the Serres team during the previous season, he signed a two-year contract for Atromitos.

 International career

 Radman has been capped twice for the Croatia national under-21 football team.
 He is also an ex-Croatia under-16 and under-19 international.